-Dr. Kathleen Canning joined the faculty of Rice University January 1, 2018, as the Dean of the School of Humanities and the Andrew W. Mellon Professor in the Department of History.
+Dr. Kathleen Canning joined the faculty of Rice University January 1, 2018, as the Dean of the School of Humanities and the Andrew W. Mellon Professor of History.
 She comes to Rice from the University of Michigan where she was the chair of the Department of History, the largest History department in the United States and ranked in the top seven university history departments in the nation over the last decade.
 During her tenure at the University of Michigan (1988-2017), Dr. Canning served as the Sonya O. Rose Collegiate Professor of History and the Arthur F. Thurnau Professor of History, Women’s Studies, and German.

 In addition to serving as chair of University of Michigan’s History Department, Dr. Canning was the founding director of the Eisenberg Institute for Historical Studies and the Center for European Studies.
 Under her leadership, the Department of History at the University of Michigan participated in a Mellon Foundation funded project at the University of Michigan’s Rackham Graduate School on “The Humanities Ph.D. for the 21st Century,” which aimed to prepare graduate students for a wide range of careers.